Stephen Stewart Middle and High School Invitational

-Classes I would not take: AP Chem, Chem H, AP Calc BC, Trig H, Alg 2 H, Geo H
+Classes I would not take: AP Chem, Chem H, AP Calc BC, Trig H

 Hi!
-I'm in my fifth year of public forum debate as part of the MVLA speech and debate team.
+I'm in my sixth year of public forum debate as part of the MVLA speech and debate team.

 I'd consider myself mostly flow/flay and generally tech > truth (with the exception of really abusive arguments).
 This means I will flow the round (sans cross) and will evaluate any argument that has a clear (and carded) link chain and impact.
 All your evidence should be carded, but I will evaluate good analytics above bad cards.

 Please time yourself and I will keep time as well.
 Make sure to WEIGH!
 Make the round as easy for me to evaluate as possible by weighing.
 If one team weighs, I usually default to their weighing.
 If neither team weighs, I will have to evaluate the round based on my own understanding of the world and no one wants that.

 Any discrimination (racism/sexism etc.) or abusive language (ad hominems etc.) will lead to the lowest speaks I can possibly give you and I will default to the other team.
 Please introduce yourself with your name, school, and pronouns before your round.

 Ask me any questions you have about my paradigm before round!

 Parent judge with a couple of years of judging experience.

 I will vote on any argument with a claim, warrant, and impact but you should error on the side of over-explaining things if you’re concerned I won’t pick up on something.

 I determine speaker points based on clarity, creativity, research quality, rebuttal explanation, and organization.